VersionOne Turns it Up to 10: Three Things You Never Knew About Agile in ‘02

 In 2002, agile development was…

-- Only the little guys.
+2. Only the little guys.
 Agile, by its very terminology (telling “stories” and treating planning as a “game”), was too “extreme” for larger organizations, whose modus operandi was plan-driven development.
 We were still coming out of the dot-com era; only the smaller guys were open to trying agile development because of a tremendous pressure to deliver product fast.
-For fledgling companies trying to break into the market, a 1- or 2-year plan didn’t make any sense; believe me, we knew.
+For fledgling companies trying to break into the market, a one- or two-year plan didn’t make any sense; believe me, we knew.
 Agile helped these guys get shippable, billable products out the door fast.
 Ten years later, that’s just how software organizations do it – today people at huge companies are successfully practicing agile on a much larger scale.

-- Done mostly with Microsoft Project (ouch), tactile cards and whiteboards.
+3. Done mostly with Microsoft Project (ouch), tactile cards and whiteboards.
 What’s wrong with these?
 Nothing… until projects become complex and more people get involved.
-Cards and other starter were good, but they couldn’t scale then (and they can’t scale today) to support geographically disperse or multiple teams, products and stakeholders.
+Cards and other starter tools were good, but they couldn’t scale then (and they can’t scale today) to support geographically disperse or multiple teams, products and stakeholders.
 They didn’t for us, and they don’t for many other teams out there growing their agile initiatives.

 It has been cool to watch agile grow and continue to have such a huge impact on the way software gets delivered.
 VersionOne as a company has matured and evolved, and so has our product, as well as the adoption of agile in general.

 Initially our product had roots in XP and Scrum.
 We started with a planning game and story cards (a flow that XP and Scrum laid out).
 In fact, I still have our original VersionOne story cards from when we first started developing the product!
 As a dev team, we started out practicing XP by the book.
-Things matured and progressed, and we developed a set of techniques on our own that incorporate aspects from those methodologies as well as others – not just pure XP or Scrum.
+Things matured and progressed, and we developed a set of techniques on our own that incorporated aspects from those methodologies as well as others – not just pure XP or Scrum.
 Today we have a mature hybrid process that we use as a team and as a company.